splattner/goucrt/README.md

-# A Unfolded Circle Remoter Two Integration in Go
+# A Unfolded Circle Remote Two Integration in Go

+> **⚠️ DISCLAIMER**
-DISCLAIMER: This is Work in Progress and not yet functional.
+> This is Work in Progress and might not yet be functional.

 This [Unfolded Circle Remote Two](https://www.unfoldedcircle.com/) integration driver written in Go implements is written as generic as possible to be used with any kind of device to control.

-Currently this repository implements a Driver for the following devices:
+Currently this repository implements a driver for the following devices:

 * Denon Audio/Video Reveiver